YawnBear/hci/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Remember to inspect the page, and set it to mobile view as the website was intended to be a mobile application.

+It requires a .env.local to store Gemini API key, GEMINI_API_KEY.